Hurricane Matthew damage to U.S. sand dunes less than forecast

-WASHINGTON Hurricane Matthew washed away at least 162 miles (261 km) of U.S. Atlantic sand dunes this month, less than predicted for the powerful storm, a government agency said on Monday.
+WASHINGTON (Reuters) - Hurricane Matthew washed away at least 162 miles (261 km) of U.S. Atlantic sand dunes this month, less than predicted for the powerful storm, a government agency said on Monday.

 During its brush with the U.S. coast, Matthew wiped out a 17-foot (5.2-m) dune and a coastal highway at Flagler Beach, Florida, and cut an inlet into the Matanzas River near St. Augustine, Florida, the U.S. Geological Survey said in a preliminary report on the storm's damage.